 - Do something active such as kayaking to a couple of the islets in the Korcula archipelago, book a windsurfing lesson or hire bikes and cycle to Lumbarda.
 Our self guided cycling tour to Lumbarda provides routes, information & suggested spots for photos.

 - Hire a scooter or a car and visit some of the fascinating villages and towns on Korcula, such as the fishing village of Racisce.
-Or let us arrange a driver to take you on a private island tour which can include stops for swimming, wine tasting or lunch.

 - Enjoy traditional cuisine and wine by having lunch at one of the top-quality restaurants such as Filippi or tasting local wines at Bokar wine bar (both located in the Old Town).

 - Chill out at one of Korcula Island’s beaches and enjoy the amazingly clear Adriatic sea.

 - Join a boat trip to one of the islets just off the coast of Korcula Town such as Badija or Vrnik.